 Exterior Hardwired Compact Fluorescent Lamp (CFL) Fixture

+Note: This measure is effective until 12/31/2018.
+It is left in the manual for reference purposes and for calculation of carry over savings.

 Description

 An ENERGY STAR lighting fixture wired for exclusive use with pin-based compact fluorescent lamps is installed in an exterior residential setting.
 This measure could relate to either a fixture replacement or new installation (i.e. time of sale).